DalavanCloud/quickstart-datalake-informatica/README.md

 The Quick Start offers two deployment options:

-- Deploying the data lake into a new virtual private cloud (VPC) on AWS
+- Deploying the data lake into a new VPC on AWS
 - Deploying the data lake into an existing VPC on AWS

 You can also use the AWS CloudFormation templates as a starting point for your own implementation.